7 Life Cycle Model (Population Model) Overview

 stage_3 0 surv_2 - surv_2 * (1 - surv_2^( year_2 - 1))/(1 - surv_2^ year_2) surv_3 * (1 - surv_3^( year_3 - 1))/(1 - surv_3^ year_3) 0

-stage_4 0 0 surv_3 - s3 * (1 - surv_3^( year_3 - 1))/(1 - surv_3^ year_3) surv_4 * (1 - surv_4^( year_4 - 1))/(1 - surv_4^ year_4)
+stage_4 0 0 surv_3 - surv_3 * (1 - surv_3^( year_3 - 1))/(1 - surv_3^ year_3) surv_4 * (1 - surv_4^( year_4 - 1))/(1 - surv_4^ year_4)

-The stage-to-stage transition probabilities are also expressed as functions from surv_X (annual survivorship with stage X) and year_X (number of simulation years within stage X). surv_X is the total annual probability of survival (i.e., regardless of staying within the current stage OR advancing to the next subsequent stage).
+The stage-to-stage transition probabilities are expressed as functions of surv_X (annual survivorship within stage X) and year_X (number of simulation years within stage X). surv_X is the total annual probability of survival (i.e., regardless of staying within the current stage OR advancing to the next subsequent stage).
 The example below illustrates how the combined probability of staying within a stage or advancing to the next stage always equals surv_X regardless of n-years in each stage.
 Note that the sum of the yellow cells equals 0.6 (for both fates of staying within stage or advancing to the next stage).

 Stage-to-stage transition probabilities